 2. The eNB forwards the Attach Request message to MME as specified in clause 5.3.2.1 of TS 23.401 [5].
 MME checks if the UE has the capability to support the S&F satellite operation, if not, rejects the Attach Request with an appropriate cause value.

-3. Authentication and NAS security is performed as specified in clause 5.3.2.1 of TS 23.401 [5].
+3. If the UE has its subscriptions and credentials in the onboard HSS, Authentication and NAS security is performed as specified in clause 5.3.2.1 of TS 23.401 [5].

 4. MME sends an Attach Accept message to the eNB in the S1-AP Initial Context Setup Request message or DL NAS Transport message.
 In addition to the required parameters as specified in clause 5.3.2.1 of TS 23.401 [5], MME indicates its capability to support the S&F satellite operation in the Attach Accept message.
 And then, the eNB forwards the Attach Accept message to the UE.
 If the UE has not included the ESM message container in the Attach Request in step 1, the following steps are skipped.
 If the UE has included the ESM message container in the Attach Request in step 1, the MME allocates an EPS Bearer Identity for the Default Bearer associated with the UE.
 The EPS QoS info can be set to the default value received from the HSS.

 5. The UE sends the Attach Complete message to MME.
+The MME enters the EMM-REGISTERED for the UE.

+6. When the feeder link is available, the MME synchronizes the UE states and UE context with LSS.
+The MME sends the UE states (e.g. EMM-REGISTERED) and UE context to the LSS.

+6a.
+If there’s another satellite that doesn’t holds the UE context for the registered UE.
+Based on the ephemeris and UE location (e.g. the current Tracking Area List) , LSS may determine to synchronize the UE states (e.g. EMM-REGISTERED), UE context, and credentials with such satellite for the possible data transmission.

-6. If the UE has included the ESM message container in the Attach Request in step 1, when feeder link is available, MME sends a Create Session Request message and a Modify Bearer Request message to the SGW as specified in clause 5.3.2.1 of TS 23.401 [5].
+7. If the UE has included the ESM message container in the Attach Request in step 1, when feeder link is available, MME sends a Create Session Request message and a Modify Bearer Request message to the SGW as specified in clause 5.3.2.1 of TS 23.401 [5].